kaminiw-spektra/Github-Advanced-Security/Labs/Lab-07.md

 # Module 06: Code Scanning

-### Estimated Duration: 90 minutes
+### Estimated Duration: 90 Minutes

 ## Lab Scenario

-In this lab, we'll cover a series of tasks designed to provide a comprehensive understanding of code scanning in GitHub.
+In this module, we'll cover a series of tasks designed to provide a comprehensive understanding of code scanning in GitHub.

 ## Lab Objectives

 ### Implementing GitHub Advanced Security for Your Organization

-In this lab, you will learn and perform:
+In this module, you will learn and perform:

 - Task 1: Add some vulnerable code via a pull request and view the scan results in the PR
 - Task 2: Create a code with potencial security vulnerabilities